Luke 15:11-32 · Luke · Updated April 25, 2026

 After spending everything, a severe famine hits the land, and the younger son finds himself in dire need (15:14).
 He takes a job feeding pigs and becomes so desperate that he longs to eat the pigs' food (15:15-16).
 Realizing his mistake, he decides to return to his father, intending to ask for forgiveness and offer to work as a hired servant (15:17-19).
 As he approaches, his father sees him from afar, filled with compassion, and runs to embrace him (15:20).
 Despite the son's confession, the father orders his servants to dress him in fine clothes and prepare a feast, celebrating his return as if he were dead and is now alive, lost and now found (15:21-24).

 Meanwhile, the elder son, who has been working in the fields, hears the celebration and learns from a servant that his brother has returned (15:25-27).
 Angry and resentful, he refuses to join the festivities.
 His father comes out to plead with him, but the elder son complains about never receiving such a celebration despite his years of obedience (15:28-29).
 The father reassures him that everything he has belongs to him and emphasizes the importance of celebrating the return of the younger son, who was lost and is now found (15:31-32).
-The passage concludes with the father's explanation of why rejoicing is necessary, highlighting the restoration of the younger son.
+The passage concludes with the father's explanation of why rejoicing is necessary, focusing on the restoration of the younger son.
+The Parable of the Prodigal Son primarily conveys the power of forgiveness and reconciliation.
+The passage presents a radical and unexpected response to failure and estrangement.
+The younger son's reckless actions lead to ruin, but his return meets compassion rather than condemnation.
+This emphasizes the father's willingness to restore the relationship without hesitation, viewing the son's return as a resurrection from death to life (15:24).
+The father's actions emphasize the value placed on reconciliation over judgment, suggesting that restoration is possible regardless of past transgressions.

 Chiastic structure